jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The RDAP object classes for RPKI in (#roa_object_class), (#aspa_object_class), and (#bgpsec_router_cert_object_class) can contain one or more of the following common members:

-* handle -- a string representing the registry unique identifier of an RPKI object registration
+* "handle": a string representing the registry unique identifier of an RPKI object registration
-* name -- a string representing the identifier assigned to an RPKI object registration by the registration holder
+* "name": a string representing the identifier assigned to an RPKI object registration by the registration holder
-* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
+* "notValidBefore": a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
-* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
+* "notValidAfter": a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
-* autoRenewed -- a boolean indicating if a registered RPKI object is auto-renewed or not
+* "autoRenewed": a boolean indicating if a registered RPKI object is auto-renewed or not
-* publicationUri -- a URI string pointing to the location of an RPKI object within an RPKI repository;
+* "publicationUri": a URI string pointing to the location of an RPKI object within an RPKI repository;
   the URI scheme is "rsync", per [@!RFC6487, section 4]
-* source -- a string representing the registry-unique identifier (handle) of an organization (entity) which is the authoritative source for an RPKI object
+* "source": a string representing the registry-unique identifier (handle) of an organization (entity) which is the authoritative source for an RPKI object
-* rpkiType -- a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values:
+* "rpkiType": a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values:
-    * "hosted" -- Both the repository and CA are operated by a registry for an organization with allocated resources
+    * "hosted": Both the repository and CA are operated by a registry for an organization with allocated resources
-    * "delegated" -- Both the repository and CA are operated by an organization with resources allocated by a registry
+    * "delegated": Both the repository and CA are operated by an organization with resources allocated by a registry
-    * "hybrid" -- The repository is operated by a registry for an organization with allocated resources whereas the organization operates its own CA.
+    * "hybrid": The repository is operated by a registry for an organization with allocated resources whereas the CA is operated by the organization itself.

 # Route Origin Authorization {#roa}